 The safeguarding requirements, as set out in the EYFS statutory framework, are met through the existing School Safeguarding and Child Protection Policy (and safer recruitment guidance).
-Child protection procedures are in place on both school sites and all EYFS staff are trained to understand the safeguarding policy and procedures.
+Child protection procedures are in place and all EYFS staff are trained at the start of each school year to understand the safeguarding policy and procedures.